-Anonymous asked: okay i am so sorry if this question has been asked for. i applied to health sciences/studies. i took bio for grade 11+12. i took chem only in grade 11. how bad will i struggle first year bc i didn't take gr 12 chem?
+Anonymous said: okay i am so sorry if this question has been asked for. i applied to health sciences/studies. i took bio for grade 11+12. i took chem only in grade 11. how bad will i struggle first year bc i didn't take gr 12 chem?

 Most first year courses are designed to make sure all students are on the same page before entering second year.
 The school understands people are coming in from various levels of education and that not everyone has the same background in certain topics.
 If you stay on top of your work and study (as you should be doing in any case!), you should be able to manage the work, although you may find the course more challenging than other students who have taken grade 12 chem.
 There are a ton of resources on campus (review sessions, TA office hours, extra practice questions, professor office hours, etc) that you can take advantage of to help move you forward through the course.
 Please take advantage of these resources, because they are truly designed and put in place to help you :)